codefellows/seattle-201n5/class-08-html_forms--js_events/README.md

 <a id="top"></a>
-# Today's Plan: Week 2, Wednesday Lecture
+# Today's Plan: Class 08 Lecture

 #### Reminder: Quiz 4 is due at 11:59pm tonight.